Keats/tera/README.md

 For v1 users: see [migration guide](./MIGRATION.md).

-v1 repository is still available in <https://github.com/Keats/tera1>. v2 is a from-scratch rewrite and it didn't make sense to just overwrite the whole repo to me.

 Tera is a template engine inspired by [Jinja2](http://jinja.pocoo.org/) and the [Django template language](https://docs.djangoproject.com/en/6.0/topics/templates/).

 ```jinja2